Theldus/bread/README.md

 To inject, minimal changes must be made in dbg.asm (the debugger's src).
 The code's 'ORG' must be changed and also how the code should return (look for "`>> CHANGE_HERE <<`" in the code for places that need to be changed).

 ### For BIOS (e.g., AMI Legacy):
-Assuming that your module was invoked from a '`far call`', you should consider how your code was invoked in the first place and make the necessary adjustments.

 Using an AMI legacy as an example, where the debugger module will be placed in the place of the BIOS logo (`0x108200` or `FFFF:8210`) and the following instructions in the ROM have been replaced with a far call to the module:
 ```asm
 ...